ledelaney/06-21-Evolution/README.md

 ## Slides

 Libraries and preliminary `HTML` file created with the R package `xaringan`, which uses `remark.js`.
-Gained a lot of valuable insight on these tools from trolling the GitHub pages of [@gadenbuie](https://github.com/gadenbuie) and [@mine-cetinkaya-rundel](https://github.com/mine-cetinkaya-rundel).
+Gained a lot of valuable insight on these tools from trawling the GitHub pages of [@gadenbuie](https://github.com/gadenbuie) and [@mine-cetinkaya-rundel](https://github.com/mine-cetinkaya-rundel).
 The rest was (poorly) hard-coded the old-fashioned way by me.

 ### Images

 Most originate from [RawPixel](https://www.rawpixel.com/category/53/public-domain), an incredible resource of public domain images.
-(Found trolling the GitHub pages of [@apreshill](https://github.com/apreshill).)
+(Found trawling the GitHub pages of [@apreshill](https://github.com/apreshill).)

 + [Ink mushrooms (1915) by Julie de Graag](https://www.rawpixel.com/image/466875/free-illustration-image-mushroom-mushrooms-public-domain-hand)
 + [Sunflower (Zonnebloem) (1914) by Samuel Jessurun de Mesquita](https://www.rawpixel.com/image/2687348/free-illustration-image-sunflower-black-and-white-art)